GlobalArtInc/wfs/README_en.md

 ## Features
 Among the functions of the bot there are such commands, for example: checking the current amount of players on the servers, checking statistics, clan statistics, game ratings and much more.
-For all commands, use !help
+For all commands, use /help

 ## Configuration and Permissions
 For correct work, the bot must have permission to read, write and manage messages.
 Otherwise, the bot may not work correctly.